boronine/discipline/README.markdown

 `machine.get(fieldname)`

 Gets the value of the field at the point in time.
-If the field is a `ForeignKey` and the object it is pointing to doesn't exist, raises `pervert.models.PervertError`.
+If the field is a `ForeignKey` and the object it is pointing to doesn't exist, raises `discipline.models.DisciplineError`.

 `machine.get_timemachine_instance(fieldname)`